+4/4 for general table layout

+2/3 for the choice of descriptive statistics

+0/3 for discussion of finding

+Did not mention about missing data (-1)

+Total: 6/10

 Question 3:

 A two-sample t-test was performed to compare mean LDL levels of those who did and did not survive past 5 years of their MRI date.
 There is evidence that the mean LDL level is different between those who did and those who did not survive past five years after their MRI (p-value of 0.0186).
 Those who died had an average LDL 8.501mg/dL higher than those who survived.
 With 95% confidence the true difference in arithmetic mean is between 1.441 and 15.697 mg/dL.